>

 It is a walled enclosure that brings together an ancient site, first Roman, then medieval, and a necropolis, located near Rabat.
 It was a port of call known as Sala Colonia in a place of enormous commercial potential due to its location on the banks of a navigable river (Bou Regreg) and its proximity to the Atlantic Ocean.
 It is probably the oldest human agglomeration established at the mouth of the aforementioned river.
 Inside you can see ruins of a Roman forum, remains of houses and shops, a mausoleum, a hammam (bath), a madrasa (school), a mosque and an exotic garden.

-aa rabat necropolis-de-chellah-rabat
+aa rabat necropolis-of-chellah-rabat

 Royal Palace